BKaperick/Dunbar/Readme.md

 Again, for the motivating application, the goal is to do these compations for `n~150`, so we include that as reference.

+# References
+Dunbar RI (1995).
+"Neocortex size and group size in primates: A test of the hypothesis".
+Journal of Human Evolution.
+28 (3): 287–96.